In My Head (Jason Derulo song): Music video

 The music video was filmed in late December 2009 and released on January 23, 2010, via YouTube.
 The video begins in the parking lot of a convenience store, with Derulo leaning on a car with some friends when he eventually spots the female lead (played by Lala Escarzega) leaving the store.
 Derulo is staring at her (with his debut single "Whatcha Say" playing in the background), and eventually he goes up and talks to her and starts singing to her.
 The video is an extensive dancing video with Derulo dancing near the car with the female lead, in the occasional breakaways, and far more extensively with two male dancers during the bridge of the song.
 The music video occasionally breaks away to Derulo's silhouette dancing in the fog.
 Eventually the girl he is dreaming about has joined him.
 In the end it is revealed that the entire music video was all in Derulo's head, and the beginning scene is shown again with the female lead exiting the store, heard asking Derulo if they had ever met before.
 As with the beginning, "Whatcha Say" is also played in the end.
-The video was directed by Kai Crawford.
+The video was directed by Kai Crawford with the Choreographer Kevin Maher.